 Several key mortgage refinance rates dropped today.

-Average rates nationwide for 30-year fixed and 15-year fixed refinances both ticked downward.
-Meanwhile, the average rate on 10-year fixed refis also ticked downward.
+Average rates nationwide for 30-year fixed and 15-year fixed refinances both tapered off.
+The average rate on 10-year fixed refis, meanwhile, also trended down.

-Refinancing rates are constantly changing, but they continue to represent a bargain compared to rates before the Great Recession.
-If you’re in the market to refinance, it could be a great time to lock in a rate.
+Rates for refinancing are constantly changing, but, overall, they are very low by historical standards.
+If you’re in the market to refinance, it may be a great time to lock in a rate.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 3.36 percent, down 7 basis points since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 3.59 percent.
+The average 30-year fixed-refinance rate is 3.41 percent, down 17 basis points over the last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 3.58 percent.

 You can use Bankrate’s mortgage calculator to get a handle on what your monthly payments would be and see what the effects of making extra payments would be.
 It will also help you calculate how much interest you’ll pay over the life of the loan.